Essential Vaccination Information for Older Adults

 Who should NOT get it: People who are allergic to eggs, have had allergic reactions to flu shots in the past, or have been diagnosed with Guillian-Barre Syndrome.

 When to get it: Because new strains of the flu develop constantly, the flu vaccine must be given yearly.
 You should get your flu shot as soon as it becomes available in your community, usually in the late summer or early fall.

 What it does: Protects against pneumococcal bacteria, which can cause pneumonia and blood and brain infections.

 Who needs it: Anyone 65 years or older.

 When to get it: Ask your healthcare provider.
 Two different types of pneumococcal vaccine are recommended now.
 They are called pneumococcal conjugate vaccine (PCV)13 and pneumococcal polysaccharide vaccine (PPSV)23.

 What it does: Protects against two potentially deadly bacterial infections.
-A second, and different, form of the vaccine (Tdap) protects against tetanus, diphtheria, and pertussis (the adult whooping cough).
+A second, and different, form of the vaccine (called "Tdap") protects against tetanus, diphtheria, and pertussis (whooping cough).

 Who needs it: Everyone.
-It is now recommended to get a one-time dose of the “Tdap” version (the adult whooping cough vaccine) if you are 65 or older to be protected from whooping cough.
+It is now recommended to get a one-time dose of the “Tdap” version if you are 65 or older to be protected from whooping cough.